Events

 About ONFARM

-The On-Farm Applied Research and Monitoring (ONFARM) program is a nine-year applied research initiative that supports soil health and water quality research on farms across Ontario.
+The On-Farm Applied Research and Monitoring (ONFARM) program is a nine-year applied on-farm research initiative that supports the evaluation of best management practices (BMPs) at 27 Soil Health sites and 7 Edge-of-Field (EOF) water quality sites in Ontario.

-The program is currently funded by the Sustainable Canadian Agricultural Partnership, a 5-year federal-provincial-territorial initiative.
-Developed by the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) and delivered by the Ontario Soil and Crop Improvement Association (OSCIA), ONFARM builds on work accomplished under the Great Lakes Agricultural Stewardship Initiative’s (GLASI) Priority Sub-watershed Project with an expanded emphasis on soil health.
-The program encompasses a range of activities, including rigorous monitoring of soil health and water quality on working farms across the province and examining the effectiveness of different agricultural beneficial management practices (BMPs) through paired trials and how they impact soil health, water quality and productivity.
+The program is funded by the Sustainable Canadian Agricultural Partnership, the Ontario Ministry of Agriculture, Food and Agribusiness (OMAFA), and Agriculture and Agri-Food Canada (AAFC), and is delivered by the Ontario Soil and Crop Improvement Association (OSCIA).
+It builds on work completed under the Great Lakes Agricultural Stewardship Initiative (GLASI) Priority Sub-watershed Project, with an expanded focus on soil health.

 Program Goals